ismet55555/Certified-Kubernetes-Administrator-Notes/README.md

 - Initialize the cluster
     - `sudo kubeadm init --pod-network-cidr 192.168.0.0/16 --kubernetes-version 1.23.0`
-    - Will provide a set of commands for further setup
+    - Running this will provide a set of commands for further setup

-- From the previous command output
+- From the previous command output, run the following
     - `mkdir -p $HOME/.kube`
     - `sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config`
     - `sudo chown $(id -u):$(id -g) $HOME/.kube/config`

-- Verify cluster is working
+- Verify clusters is working
     - `kubectl get nodes`

-A this point the cluster is running, however it is in a `NotRead` status, because networking has not been configured yet.
-For this we need a networking plugin.
+A this point the cluster is running, however it is in a `NotReady` status, because networking has not been configured yet.
+For this we need a seperate networking plugin.

-- Setting up Calico networking and network security plugin
+- Setting up Calico networking and network security plugin via a remote YAML file
     - https://projectcalico.docs.tigera.io/about/about-calico
     - `kubectl apply -f https://docs.projectcalico.org/manifests/calico.yaml`

-- Get a node join command
+- Get a node join command to use on nodes to add to cluster
     - `kubeadm token create --print-join-command`
     - Copy the resulting output

-Run the following command on each Kubernetes token.
-Make sure to run as `sudo`:w
+Run the following command on each Kubernetes node.
+Make sure to run as `sudo`

 - `sudo kubeadm join <REST OF COMMAND>`